 '''

-from PySide6.QtWidgets import QApplication, QMainWindow, QPushButton
+from PyQt6.QtWidgets import QApplication, QMainWindow, QPushButton

 import sys

 class MainWindow(QMainWindow):

 def init(self):

 super().init()

 self.setWindowTitle("My App")

-self.button = QPushButton("Press Me!")
-(1)

 self.button.clicked.connect(self.the button was clicked)

 Set the central widget of the Window.

 self.setCentralWidget(self.button)

 def the button was clicked(self):

-self.button.setText("You already clicked me.")
-2

 self.button.setEnabled(False) 3

 Also change the window title.

 self.setWindowTitle("My Oneshot App")

 app = QApplication(sys.argv)

 window = MainWindow()

 window.show()

 app.exec()

 '''

-We need to be able to access the button in our the\button\was\clicked method, so we keep a reference to it on self.

-(2) You can change the text of a button by passing a str to .setText().

-To disable a button call .setEnabled() with False.
+- 1 We need to be able to access the button in our the\button\was\clicked method, so we keep a reference to it on self. - 2 You can change the text of a button by passing a str to .setText(). - 3 To disable a button call .setEnabled() with False.